 Don’t be obsessed with your statistics

-Google Analytics is often the blogger’s best friend to evaluate the progress made week after weeks.
-While a regular monitoring of key metrics is encouraged over time, it can be also recommended that you don’t focus too much on it, at least first weeks after the launch, as the first results don’t reflect the relevance of the first published articles.
-And yes, Pareto principle does apply here too: only 20% of your article will bring you 80% of your blog traffic.
+Google Analytics is often the blogger’s best friend to evaluate the progress made weeks after weeks.
+While regular monitoring of key metrics is encouraged over time, don’t focus too much on it, at least right after the launch, as the first results don’t reflect the relevance of the first published articles.
+And yes, the Pareto principle does apply here too: only 20% of your article will bring you 80% of your blog traffic.

 Don’t be a perfectionist

 Be realistic.
 Setting the bar too high can have consequences on your motivation.
 If you want to write often, and regularly, go to the essential and don’t spend more than 2-3 hours on average on writing and publishing.

 Writing a blog is a long-term undertaking, which requires a lot of time and energy.
 Don’t worry, though: If you can imagine having a blogging activity in the long term, you are likely to see your patience rewarded one day.